* Y @

 Pick a Side Profession, but no Specializations (yet) under that Profession

 After a consequential session, the player may choose from one of the following options for their character:

 Learn a new Specialization within their Side Profession or gain a new Side Profession (in addition to their current ones)

 Gain an additional Quality

 Gain an additional Special Talent

-Each selection is an advancement.
+Each selection from the list above is an advancement.
 Advancements should reflect the natural progression of the character within the narrative or reflect a trait the character is showing that isn’t on their character sheet.
-However, they could also be prior training coming to the fore - you should work out with the GM in that case.
+However, they could also be prior training coming to the fore - you should work it out with the GM in that case.
 The player must select all types of advancement once before being able to select the same one again.
 This is called completing an advancement cycle.
 Upon completion of an advancement cycle, the player may additionally do one of the following things:

 Change a single word in one of their Professions